280224963/SideMenu-/SA_Project/SA报告.md

 }
 ```
-Alternatively, you can set  `sideMenuManager` from the view controller that segues to your UISideMenuNavigationController:
+Alternatively, users can set  `sideMenuManager` from the view controller that segues to their UISideMenuNavigationController:
 ``` swift
 override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
     if let sideMenuNavigationController = segue.destination as?
 UISideMenuNavigationController {